GooFit/GooFit/docs/documentation.md

 -   `MixingTimeResolution`: (in `MixingTimeResolution_Aux.h`) The abstract base class of `TruthResolution` and `ThreeGaussResolution`.
-Represents a parametrisation of the time resolution.
+Represents a parametrization of the time resolution.

--   `ResonancePdf`: Represents a resonance-shape parametrisation, the
+-   `ResonancePdf`: Represents a resonance-shape parametrization, the
     \f$B_i\f$ that appear in the equations for `DalitzPlotPdf`, `IncoherentSumPdf`, and `TddpPdf`.
 Canonically a relativistic
     Breit-Wigner.
 The constructor takes the real and imaginary parts of